killermann/samk.blog/content/2020/trickle-down-social-justice/index.md

 I can't think of a popularly-understood economic theory that's been more thoroughly debunked than "Trickle-down."
 The idea that's now infamously connected to Reagan is as likely to generate a laugh as it is a serious economic debate.

 It's not that it's theoretically flawed.
-We have the numbers now to know it doesn't work.
+We just have the numbers now to know it doesn't work.
 We've seen the effects of repeated tax cuts on the wealthy in the past several decades, and have basked in the arid drought of anything trickling down.

 Here's a chart from the Congressional Budget Office to _show_ my _tell_: